Paul Gilbert: Shrapnel Records

-Gilbert was raised mostly in the Pittsburgh suburb of Greensburg, Pennsylvania.
+Gilbert was raised mostly near Pittsburgh in Greensburg, Pennsylvania.
 He began playing music at age six; by age 15, he was playing local clubs with his band (Tau Zero), and had been featured in Guitar Player magazine (alongside fellow up-and-comer Yngwie Malmsteen).
 In 1982, Gilbert attended a guitar seminar hosted by Randy Rhoads, whom he also saw perform live twice.
 Around 1981, Gilbert first contacted Mike Varney (founder of Shrapnel Records), asking for a gig with metal mega-star Ozzy Osbourne.
 At the time, Varney did not think Osbourne would want a 15-year-old guitarist; but, after listening to Gilbert's demo tape, he changed his mind.
-They continued talking over the next 3 years, culminating in Gilbert's 1984 cross-country move to Los Angeles to attend the GIT (Guitar Institute of Technology).
+They continued talking over the next three years, culminating in Gilbert's 1984 cross-country move to Los Angeles to attend the GIT (Guitar Institute of Technology).
 Even at the young age of 17, Gilbert quickly became a local legend due to his advanced and extremely fast alternate picking technique, his young age, and his massive repertoire of cover material.
 He was hired as a GIT instructor in 1985, and recorded Racer X's debut album Street Lethal soon after.